msilaev/SSD300-realtime/README.md

 # SSD300 Real-Time Object Detection

-This project uses TensorFlow and Keras to implement the **SSD300 (Single Shot Multibox Detector)** for real-time object detection
+This project uses TensorFlow and Keras to implement the **SSD300 (Single Shot Multibox Detector)** for real-time object detection using a laptop web camera.
-.
 SSD is a fast and efficient deep-learning model that can accurately detect objects in images and video streams.

 ## Source